DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - At this point, the goal is to start returning to normal
     - Recovery is the next step, 📝returning a system to a fully functioning state
     - The most secure method of restoring a system after an incident is completely rebuilding the system from scratch, including restoring all data from the most recent backup
+    - Initiating a BCP is always part of a recovery activity.
+Recovery controls bring non-functional equipment/servers/data centers/etc. back to a normal state.
         - effective configuration and change management will provide the necessary documentation to ensure the rebuilt systems are configured properly
     - According to the OGS, you should check these areas as part of recovery:
         - access control lists (ACLs), including firewall or router rules